bhrutledge/exploring-venv/slides.md

 ## What are they?

---

 Isolated workspaces for Python projects

 ???

+- High level, I like to think of them like this
 - When I start working on a new project, I usually create a venv

-TODO

-- Except for scripts that only use standard library

 --

 A place to install and use packages independently from other Python environments

+???

+- More concretely
+- Let's define a couple things

 --

 "packages" == "[distribution packages](https://packaging.python.org/glossary/#term-distribution-package)"

 - Libraries, frameworks, standalone apps, etc.
-- Installed with `pip` into Python's `site-packages` directory
+- Installed with `pip` into `site-packages` directory

 ???

 - Python Packaging Authority
 - requests, pandas, Django, Flask, jupyter, Scrapy
+- `site-packages` inside Python environment

 --